 Cancer cells that leave the primary tumor site and are transported through the circulation to distant organs are referred to as circulating tumor cells (CTCs).
 While CTCs are extraordinarily rare in the peripheral circulation of patients with cancer (approximately one CTC per billion normal blood cells), they hold the key to dissecting fundamental aspects of how metastasis occurs.
 We isolate CTC from the blood of cancer patients with the use of specialized microfluidic technologies, and interrogate them at the molecular and functional level to uncover their fundamental biological properties and vulnerabilities.

-For example, we recently discovered a major role for CTC clusters (aggregates of cancer cells in circulation) in the metastatic process in breast cancer.
+For example, we discovered a major role for CTC clusters (aggregates of cancer cells in circulation) in the metastatic process in breast cancer.
 We also found that CTC clusters are derivatives of hypoxic tumor areas and are characterized by hypomethylation of the binding sites for transcription factors that simultaneously regulate stemness and proliferation, such as OCT4, NANOG, SOX2 and SIN3A.
 Our results clearly link clustering and stemness features, and suggest that CTC cluster dissociation might be a valuable therapeutic strategy to reduce metastasis formation (Aceto et al., Cell, 2014; Gkountela et al, Cell, 2019; Donato et al., Cell Rep, 2020) (Fig. 1).

 We also discovered a new role for neutrophils in boosting the metastatic potential of CTCs.
 Particularly, we find that the association CTC-neutrophils enhances CTC proliferation through the release of specific cytokines.
 When this crosstalk is blocked, we observe a significant reduction in the metastatic spread of breast cancer cells (Szczerba et al., Nature, 2019).